L.A. considers guaranteed income plan as more Democratic cities offer no-strings cash

 “We have seen that when given the flexibility to make their own decisions about how to spend cash relief, folks are making decisions based on what the most urgent needs are for their families,” Mr. Kenney said.

+Guaranteed payments, which have been debated for decades, received renewed attention during the Democratic presidential primary in 2020 as a signature proposal from liberal candidate Andrew Yang.
+He called for a “Freedom Dividend” of $1,000 per person per month.
+His long-shot candidacy failed, as did his bid for New York mayor this spring.

-Polls generally show that Democrats support guaranteed income programs, while Republicans do not.
+Polls generally show that Democrats support guaranteed income programs and Republicans do not.

-A survey by the liberal think tank Data for Progress found that 75% of Democrats support the policy, and 79% of Black voters support it.
+A survey by the liberal think tank Data for Progress found that 75% of Democrats support the policy and 79% of Black voters support it.

-But a Pew Research Center poll in August 2020 found that a majority of U.S. adults, 54%, said they would oppose the federal government providing a guaranteed income of about $1,000 per month for all adult citizens, whether or not they work.
-That poll found 45% of respondents in favor of the proposal.
+But a Pew Research Center poll in August 2020 found that a majority of U.S. adults, 54%, said they would oppose a guaranteed federal income of about $1,000 per month for all adult citizens, whether or not they work.
+That poll found 45% of respondents in favor of the idea.

 One study estimated that a universal guaranteed income from the federal government would cost taxpayers $3.9 trillion a year — nearly as much as Washington spends in one year on the entire federal budget.

-The initiatives on guaranteed income in California are coming in the same month that the Biden administration is delivering enhanced child-tax-credit checks of roughly $3,000 per child to about 39 million families.
+The initiatives on guaranteed income in California are cropping up in the same month that the Biden administration is delivering enhanced child tax credit checks of roughly $3,000 per child to about 39 million families.
 Mr. Rector said the measures are “a complete reversal of welfare reform under President Clinton,” in which changes in aid were tied to work requirements.

 “It’s moving in the direction of saying that everyone is entitled to a free education, free medical care, and free cash, food and housing equal to the poverty level,” he said.
 “And there’s no expectation that these individuals will be required to do anything to support themselves.”

-In the Data for Progress survey, 56% of respondents said they support permanently expanding the child tax credit after the pandemic ends.
+In the Data for Progress survey, 56% of respondents said they support a permanent expansion of the child tax credit after the pandemic crisis ends.

-Mr. Rector said studies of previous efforts to provide guaranteed income have shown it “doesn’t decrease employment, but it doesn’t do anything positive, either.”
+Mr. Rector said other studies of efforts to provide guaranteed income have shown it “doesn’t decrease employment, but it doesn’t do anything positive, either.”

-“Primarily the people that get that [aid] are people that simply don’t work very much,” he said.
+“Primarily, the people that get that [aid] are people that simply don’t work very much,” he said.
 “This is very much moving towards a ‘post-work’ society.
-That’s very much what the Left is thinking about.”
+That’s very much what the left is thinking about.”

 About two dozen Democratic senators have urged President Biden to include recurring direct payments to Americans in his infrastructure plans, which would total more than $4 trillion even without such payments.